Feruz-Nasriddinov/Feruz-Nasriddinov/README.md

 ### 🖥️ About Me

-I'm a Backend developer looking for project ideas and people to collaborate with, currently building with Python, Django, Django Rest Framework and PostgreSQL.
+An aspiring Backend developer looking for project ideas and people to collaborate with, currently building with Python, Django, Django Rest Framework and PostgreSQL.

 ---